larsgeb/hmclab/docs-source/source/setup.rst

 Installation
 ============

-Installing the :code:`hmc_tomography` package is dead-simple.
+Installing the :code:`hmclab` package is dead-simple.
 It requires you to have Python 3.7 on your system.
 Using either virtual environments or :code:`Conda` is recommended.